RaissaFernandes/Magnetic-Fluid-Hyperthermia-ABM/README.md

 A more detailed description of the model's context, as well as the presentation of its methodology and data analysis, is provided in the following article:

 R.S.
 Fernandes, J.G.V.
-Miranda, A computational approach to simulate magnetic fluid hyperthermia in heterogeneous media.
+Miranda, An agent-based model for studying the heat diffusion on environments exposed to magnetic fluid hyperthermia.
 Article submitted for publication.

 Please note that the article is currently under review and has not been published yet.
 In case of any updates regarding the publication status of the article, it will be updated here.